ionutz0912/AITradingBot/README.md

 0 0 * * * cd /path/to/AITradingBot && bash batch_runner.sh >> cron.log 2>&1
 ```

+---

 ## ✅ Requirements

 Python 3.12+
 See `requirements.txt` for specific Python packages

+---

 ## 📃 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/RobotTraders/AITradingBot/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+---

 ## ⚠️ Disclaimer